hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Conda on wICE
 -------------

-As the operating system and hardware are different on Genius and wICE, we advise to have two separate :ref:`Conda installations <conda for Python>` (one for each cluster).
+As the hardware is different on Genius and wICE, we advise to have two separate :ref:`Conda installations <conda for Python>` (one for each cluster).
 The :ref:`interactive Slurm partition on wICE<submit to wice interactive node>` can be used as an equivalent of the Genius login nodes for wICE, making it suited